neondatabase/website/content/docs/guides/prisma-tutorial.md

 ## Step 8: View your table in the Neon Console

-To view the `User` and `Post` tables that were created in your `neondb` database by the migration performed in the previous step:
+To view the `Elements` table that was created in your `neondb` database by the migration performed in the previous step:

 1. Navigate to the [Neon console](https://console.neon.tech/).
 2. Select your project.
 3. Select **Tables**.
 4. Select the `neondb` database and default `public` schema.
 The `Elements` table should be visible in the sidebar (the table has no data at this point.
-Data will be added later.).
+Data will be added later).

 ## Step 9: Evolve your schema with Prisma Migrate

-In this step, you will evolve your Prisma schema and generate by applying another migration with `prisma migrate dev`.
+In this step, you will evolve your Prisma schema and applying another migration with `prisma migrate dev`.

 Add an `AtomicMass` field to your `Elements` model.
-The modified schema should appear as follows:
+The modified schema should now appear as follows:

 ```text
 model Elements {